anisul-Islam/html-documentation/README.md

 - Inspect Element: Within the browser developer tools, the "Inspect Element" feature allows you to examine and modify the HTML structure in real-time.
 You can navigate through the document tree, view CSS styles, and experiment with changes to identify and fix layout or formatting issues.
 - Use Comments: Insert comments (`<!-- ... -->`) within your HTML code to temporarily remove or isolate sections of code that might be causing issues.
 This helps you narrow down the problematic area and identify the source of the problem.
-- After writing your html code you can check the validity on this website https://validator.w3.org/
+- After writing your html code you can check the validity on this website <https://validator.w3.org/>

+## Intermdiate Level

+## Advanced Level

+## 2. Basic HTML

+- Tags, element, attributes, basic strcuture of HTML, text formatting tags, links, images, lists, tables, basic forms

 ### 2.3 Text Formatting tags